SammyJoeOsborne/SpriterMC/ReadMe.md

 * Accepts a preloaded TextureAtlas for assets, or loads the individual assets referenced in the SCML file and dynamically generates a TextureAtlas for you (uses a modified version of Emiliano Angelini's [Dynamic Texture Atlas Generator] (https://github.com/emibap/Dynamic-Texture-Atlas-Generator))
 * Effortlessly create multiple instances of existing SpriterMCs with little to no additional memory or processing (100 instances at 60FPS in the [Benchmark] (http://www.sammyjoeosborne.com/SpriterMC/Benchmark.html)
 * Framerate-irrelevant playback features ability to play and adjust your SpriterMC's playbackSpeed in real time, even reversing play direction altogether (by setting playbackSpeed to a negative)
+* NEW: Add Sounds to specific frames
+* NEW: Add callbacks to specific frames
 * Switch between Animations in the SpriterMC effortlessly (mySpriterMC.setAnimationByName("Running");)
 * Switch out TexturePacks at runtime to completely change the graphics used (TexturePack must contain the same folder/file structure as the SpriterMC's original TexturePack)
 * Friendly and familiar API featuring most (though not all) of the same methods of the [Starling MovieClip] (http://doc.starling-framework.org/core/starling/display/MovieClip.html)